 "@homePageGreeting": {

-"description": "A simple welcome message on the home page."
+"description": "A simple, static welcome message shown on the home screen."

 },